Community Health and Civil Society Engagement

 - Placing emphasis on use of local information for equity, learning and adaptation.

-Through the CORE Group, MCSP is able to tap into tools and a network of more than 70 organizations that foster learning, idea sharing, and capacity building.
-This work is facilitated through holding global and U.S.-based conferences, conducting national and regional meetings, and linking to the Community Health Network and Technical Working Groups.
+Through the CORE Group, MCSP tapped into tools and a network of more than 70 organizations that foster learning, idea sharing, and capacity building.
+This work was facilitated through holding global and U.S.-based conferences, conducting national and regional meetings, and linking to the Community Health Network and Technical Working Groups.